Drone Mitigation Technology: Prepare for the Inevitable

 Either you want to get your hands on this technology or you want absolutely nothing to do with it.

 While most cannot yet directly mitigate drones, the regulatory environment is shifting.
-You can learn more about who can apply for a waiver to take direct action against drones and the process here.
 State-level initiatives, such as Louisiana Governor Jeff Landry's signing into law a "sweeping new measure that authorizes state and local law enforcement to actively intercept and disable drones that pose credible threats to public safety," signal a coming change.
 This directive, while currently applicable only to law enforcement, highlights the growing momentum for broader mitigation authority and raises the question of how state and federal laws will align.

 Many state, local, and private entities are eager for direct mitigation capabilities, and the regulatory environment is likely to adapt to meet these needs.
 While risks remain a consideration, the demand for effective countermeasures against drone threats is driving legislative changes.